nsh87/regressors/CONTRIBUTING.rst

     $ python setup.py test
     $ tox

-   To get flake8 and tox, just pip install them into your virtualenv.
+   flake8 and tox will have been installed when you created the virtualenv above.

 6. Commit your changes and push your branch to GitHub::